oaeproject/Hilary/README.md

 Run `docker-compose up` and all the containers will boot.

-As a temporary measure, we will need to start hilary again to make sure it boots after cassandra is accepting connections: `docker-compose restart oae-hilary`

 ### Extra docker utilities

 The service names and description are in the `docker-compose.yml` file.